openstack/openstack-manuals/doc/contributor-guide/source/docs-builds.rst

 .. _Git for Windows: https://git-for-windows.github.io/

 Build workflow
 --------------

-Once Tox is installed and configured, execute :command:`tox -e <jobname>` to run a particular job:
+Once Tox is installed and configured, execute :command:`tox -e <jobname>` to run a particular job.

 * To build all docs, open your local openstack-manuals project and run: